nobl9/terraform-n9-export-aws/README.md

 - The [root folder](./) is an example of how to use modules to export data from Nobl9 to S3 bucket and set up a further integration with Snowflake.<br>
   The Terraform Registry requires the root of every repo to contain Terraform code.
-Thus we've put one of the examples there.
+Thus, we've put one of the examples there.
-  We've included an example in the registry.
-The example represents a typical scenario for learning and experimenting.
+  The example that represents a typical scenario for learning and experimenting is included in the registry.
   Use the underlying modules from the [modules folder](./modules) if you need fine-grained control.

 ## Code included in this module